samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Run 10min working up to Easy-Moderate, RPE 6 pace to warm up, then have a go
+> Run 10min working up to Easy-Moderate, RPE6 pace to warm up, then have a go at
-> at 10x1-minute Hard, RPE9 high-speed surges with a minute's recovery after
+> 10x1-minute Hard, RPE9 high-speed surges with a minute of recovery after each;
-> each; run 10min Easy, RPE 4 to cool down for a total of 40 minutes of running
+> run 10min Easy, RPE4 to cool down for a total of 40 minutes of running

 ### Thursday